Buyer's Guide

 An outdoor cold plunge needs to survive sun, rain, and temperature swings that would destroy an indoor-only tub.
 UV resistance, weatherproof materials, insulation that works in summer heat, and a cover that keeps debris out are non-negotiable.
-We ranked outdoor cold plunges by durability first, everything else second.
+We vetted outdoor cold plunges by durability first, everything else second.

 Quick Answer